shaoxcs/shaoxcs/README.md

 - 👋 Hi, I’m @shaoxcs
-- 👀 I’m interested in backend development
+- 👀 I’m interested in AI development
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaboration
 - 📫 How to reach me shao.xue@outlook.com

 <!---